jjgumucio/KnowledgeBase/KnowledgeBase/Projects/Crowdlytics/Crowdlytics.md

 ### Business model:
 - SMBs can voluntarily inject their data into the central _repository_ and gain access to all data with the condition that the ownership of the data is transferred to __Crowdlytics__.
-- SMBs can subscribe for a monthly/annual fee to get access

 ## References
 1.